-Born in Leominster, Massachusetts, on September 26, 1774, Chapman grew up in the midst of the American Revolutionary War, in which his father served as a minuteman at the Battle of Bunker (Breeds) Hill and helped construct the defenses of New York against British invasion with George Washington.
+Born in Leominster, Massachusetts, on September 26, 1774, John Chapman grew up in the midst of the American Revolutionary War, in which his father served as a minuteman at the Battle of Bunker (Breeds) Hill and helped construct the defenses of New York against British invasion with George Washington.
 While his father would survive the war, Chapman's mother did not, dying in childbirth in July 1776.
-In 1780, Chapman's father returned home, and began to teach his son the trade of farming.
+In 1780, Chapman's father returned home, and began to teach his son the farming trade.

 Chapman developed as an orchardist and nurseryman, and by the early 1800s was working on his own.
-While his legend imagines him as a messy nomad, Chapman was in fact much more pragmatic.
+While his legend imagines him as a messy nomad, in reality, Chapman was much more pragmatic.
 Frontier law allowed people to lay claim to land through development of a permanent homestead.
 Such a claim could be made by planting 50 apple trees.
 So in his travels through Pennsylvania, Ohio, and Illinois, Chapman would plant swaths of seeds to begin an orchard, then sell them to settlers once the land had grown bountiful.
 This made him quite the land baron as he traversed 100,000 square miles of Midwestern wilderness and prairie.
-When he died on March 11, 1845 at the age of 70, he owned more than 1200 acres.
+When he died on March 11, 1845 at the age of 70, he owned more than 1200 acres of land.

 Up until Prohibition, an apple grown in America was far less likely to be eaten than to wind up in a barrel of cider.
 In rural areas cider took the place of not only wine and beer but of coffee and tea, juice, and even water.